Breathing exercises can really help to ground the body and calm the mind.

 By deactivating or overriding the SNS, we can interrupt the vicious cycle of adrenaline and cortisol which contribute to chronic stress levels and predispose us to panic attacks and anxiety.

 I personally recommend any breathing exercises and affirm their effectiveness.
 I've used them numerous times, to calm myself down before a presentation in front of a large group of people, before a hospital appointment or the dentist.
-I have a Fitbit and the two minute relaxation works wonders, focusing the mind and concentrating on breathing.
+I have a Fitbit and the two minute relaxation works wonders, to focus the mind and concentrate on breathing.
 Here's a few more favourites that have amazing benefits.